 Our hostel Franz Ferdinand was located in a very centric place.
 The room looked new and huge and was really nice.
 So the hotel experience was very nice.
 Unfortunately, when we left the hotel, it started raining very heavily, and the rain didn’t stop even after dinner.
 We were trying to walk around and go to one of the bars, but not only they were extremely crowded (well, I guess because of the weather and the fact that it was Friday night), but also it’s permitted to smoke in bars/restaurants in Sarajevo, so it wasn’t possible to breathe.

 It’s been a while since I saw a country where it would be permitted to smoke inside the restaurants.
-I personally find it very uncomfortable and unhealthy and moreover, I can’t stand the smoke, so going out clearly wasn’t an option for me.
+I’m allergic to the smell, so going out clearly wasn’t an option for me.
+If you’re fine with it, you might enjoy going out in Sarajevo.

-Since we had a bus to Belgrade at 6am, we went to the hotel quite early in the evening and took a taxi in the morning.
+Since we had a bus to Belgrade at 6 am, we went to the hostel quite early in the evening and took a taxi in the morning.
 The bus ride from Sarajevo to Belgrade took more than 8 hours and was really tiring.

-The hostel’s name was Home Sweet Home and it was quite weird: a huge flat with multiple rooms and 2 bathrooms.
-There was also a huge living room, which was always full of people and in the evening there were kids running around in that flat.
-Not the best experience, I would say.
-But again, for 25 euros for a private room, I’m not complaining.
+The hostel’s name was Home Sweet Home and it was quite odd: it was a huge flat with multiple rooms and 2 bathrooms.
+There was also a massive living room, which was always full of people and in the evening there were kids running around in that flat.
+It felt like a giant family home full of random people.
+It wasn’t the best experience, but it was affordable.
+Who can complain when paying 25 euros for a private room?

-We had zero expectations for Belgrade, but it happened to be a really nice city, somewhat resembling Vienna in its city center.
-Belgrade is not such a touristic place because there are not many famous landmarks and there’s not much to do during a couple of days, but at the same time, it’s quite hard to reach.
-Reaching Belgrade can take many hours (remember our 8+ hour bus ride).
+We had low expectations for Belgrade, but it turned out to be a really nice city, somewhat resembling Vienna in its city centre.
+Belgrade is not such a very touristy place because there are not so many famous landmarks.
+It’s not a common destination to visit even on Balkan trips, as it’s quite far and in most cases, you need to fly there.
+Reaching Belgrade by bus can take many hours (remember our 8+ hour bus ride).
+However, Belgrade is a wonderful backpacking destination.
 Backpacking in Belgrade was easy because of low food prices and cheap hostels.

 In the middle of Belgrade, there’s a beautiful fortress, where lots of people gather in the evening to just walk and socialize and watch a beautiful sunset, I guess.
 The sunset was really impressive, so we enjoyed that too.